 This is a blog for the Stanford delegation to El Salvador, a travel immersion experience for the students of the "Issues in Liberation" class.
-Students from the Catholic Community @ Stanford are also traveling with us.
 We are here to listen and to learn and to bear witness to the suffering of the people of El Salvador and the assassination of Archbishop Oscar Romero.
 Presente!
 We welcome posts and comments.

 Friday, March 30, 2012